Share this Article

 That’s because the number of co-op and condo sales dropped sharply in the third quarter, dragging prices with them as well, according to Douglas Elliman’s sales market report.

 It’s sort of like a delayed hangover, the aftermath of the July 1st mansion tax deadline.
 Buyers had rushed to avoid paying more under New York’s new, more steeply scaled tax on properties over $1 million, which caused sales to jump in the second quarter.

 Jonathan Miller, president of appraisal firm Miller Samuel and author of the report, had predicted that the mansion tax rush would “poach” sales from the third quarter, so a drop there was expected.
 Not so for prices.

-If you’re a buyer, this is good news for you: In the second quarter, the number of sales dropped 14.2 percent compared to the year-ago quarter, and the median sales price fell 8.2 percent to $1,025,000.
+If you’re a buyer, this is good news for you: In the third quarter, the number of sales dropped 14.2 percent compared to the year-ago quarter, and the median sales price fell 8.2 percent to $1,025,000.

 The median sales price for condos declined year over year for the seventh time in eight quarters, and typically resistant co-ops were vulnerable as well.
 The third quarter saw the first annual decline in co-op median sales price in 13 quarters.

 Miller says he was a bit surprised to see drops ranging from modest to substantial declines across all three price metrics.
 Still, he says, it makes sense when you consider the pattern of falling sales NYC has seen for almost two years.
 Unusually low mortgage rates have offset steeper declines, but he sees some continued softness in the market ahead.